DollyGt/project2_api/README.md

 # Media

-The photos used in this site were obtained from pixels website
+The photos used in this site were obtained from pexels website

 # Acknowledgements